 “Yes, all of that; and, for that very reason, her influence over one so yielding and impulsive as yourself is more to be dreaded, if unfavorable.
 I’m quite in earnest, Mary.
 I could wish never to see you together again.”…

+It was quite a little gem.
+There were statuettes, and pictures, and vases, all gifts from him either before or since their marriage; each one had a history of its own — some tender association connected with Harry….
 Turn where she would, some proof of his devotion met her eye.
 But Mrs. May!
 She was so smart and satirical!
-She would make so much sport of her, for being “ruled” so by Harry!… No, no, it wouldn’t do for her to yield.…
+She would make so much sport of her, for being “ruled” so by Harry!
+Hadn’t she told him “all the men were tyrants,” and this was Harry’s first attempt to govern her.
+No, no, it wouldn’t do for her to yield.

 5. When Beecher speaks of women’s “best interests” and their “true position in society,” what does she mean?

 Beecher implies that women’s true position is a domestic one in which they are cared for and protected by men.